Khanhbroo/mern_ecommerce_bunny/README.md

 > ⚠️ **Note:** Render free-tier services may “cold start,” causing slow loading or temporary downtime on the first request.
 > If the page does not load immediately:
-> 1. Wait 30–60 seconds for the backend to wake up.
+> 1. Wait 30–60 seconds for the frontend to wake up.
 > 2. Refresh the page.
+> 3. If the network does not return anything, wait 30-60s for the backend to wake up.

 ---